David-Lerner/UChat/README.md

 # About
+UChat is a simple chat program that lets its users chat over a local network
+Features:
+-Joining/hosting a chat room
+-Chatting with multiple users
+-Changing your username
+-Having a list users in the chat room
+-The host may ban users

 # Installation
-To run the command line version of UChat, follow the following steps:
+To install and run UChat, follow these steps:
 1. Download the ZIP source files from Github
 2. Unzip the files
 3. Open the command line and navigate to within the src folder